nikunjp2/Corona-Virus-Evolution---Power-BI/README.md

 # CoronaVirus - Evolution Dashboard

-This repository contains a Tableau dashboard that provides a comprehensive analysis of the Covid-19 pandemic's evolution, including key metrics, trends, forecasts, and comparisons with other viruses.
+This repository contains a PowerBI dashboard that provides a comprehensive analysis of the Covid-19 pandemic's evolution, including key metrics, trends, forecasts, and comparisons with other viruses.

 ## Overview